+You can make compost from tea bags.
 Nearly everyone who drinks tea, uses tea bags.
-What do we do with the soggy leftovers?
+Making compost of the soggy leftover tea bags is an ideal solution.
 Most people put them in the bin to go to landfill but there is an alternative.
+The tea in tea bags has a high nitrate value which will help to balance carbon-based components.

-Composting tea bags is an option.
-Yes, you can make compost from tea bags which is good news because there are billions of cups of tea made and drunk around the world every year.
+This is good news because there are billions of cups of tea made and drunk, around the world every year.
 It’s a very British thing to do.
 Traditionally it’s been an afternoon social event often accompanied with an assortment of highly desirable cakes.

 But tea has changed.
 Due to the growing desire we seem to have for evermore convenience, tea bags are with us and here to stay.
 But when we’ve had our cuppa, what do we do with the soggy bags.